internetimagery/twinSkeleton/readme.md

 When picking joint rotation angles, limbs are straight forward.
 Point one joint at another.
 But when it comes to multi-joint junctions such as the hips or the hand it's not as clear.

-With the option turned on, joints will be pointed at the furthest joint in the group.
-This works in most cases, but can cause problems if your character has certain body shapes (such as wide hips and a short torso).
+With the option turned on, the root joint will be pointed at the furthest joint in the group.
+This works in most cases, but can cause problems if your character has certain body shapes (such as wide hips and a short torso) and you want it to point down the (shortest distance) spine.
 With the option off, the joint will be angled to match world space.

-Experiment with what works for your rig, but remember to keep it consistent.
+It is recommended to keep this on, and to pay special attention to the joint angles in potentially troubled areas (using the display option below).

 ##### Prevent Flipping ::